 Genomics of HAB Dinoflagellates: Identification of Molecular Mechanisms Regulating Blooms

-Project Status: This project began in October 2005 and is projected to be completed in September 2015
+Project Status: This project began in October 2005 and was completed in September 2015

 We are working to identify key genes and processes encoded in the dinoflagellate genome that are responsible for regulating the growth, maintenance, and termination of toxic dinoflagellate blooms.
 Analogous to cancer research, once key mechanisms are identified, we can use them to develop molecular tools for monitoring the status of blooms, forecasting their impacts, and possibly manipulating their demise.
 Our current focus is on the Florida red tide dinoflagellate, Karenia brevis.

 Harmful algal blooms (HABs) cost an estimated 75 million dollars annually due to the closure of economically vital shellfish resources, dieoffs of fish and protected marine species, human health consequences, and lost tourism revenue.
 HABs develop when optimal environmental conditions such as temperature, nutrients, and oceanographic upwelling coincide to favor the growth of a particular HAB species over competing phytoplankton.
 We are working to address the lack of fundamental knowledge of the cellular processes in any dinoflagellate species that tip the scales toward HAB species in this competition.
 Defining genes controlling the development of HABs will provide the information to develop applied tools to monitor for bloom growth, toxicity, and cell death, and a new source of information for improving the accuracy of predictive models of bloom impacts.

 Through high production sequencing of K. brevis DNA copies (cDNA), we have established a publicly available database of K. brevis expressed genes.
 From this, we developed a DNA microarray (screening process) to study gene expression.
 Through these gene expression studies we found that: